I-Al-Istannen/SharpbotUsageCreator/README.md

 ### Options
 * `java -jar <Path to downloaded/build jar> --help`
    Shows the help

 * `java -jar <Path to downloaded/build jar> --no-redownload-in-temp`
    Tells the program to clone the repo in the current folder and NOT delete it after the program is done.
 This allows you to re-run it without making new API-Requests to Github.

+* `java -jar <Path to downloaded/build jar> --toc`
+   Prepends a Table of contents to the output